 You must collect your BRP (the full visa) as soon as you can, the 10 day requirement to collect your BRP does not apply during the pandemic but do not delay collecting it more than a few weeks.
 You will receive information about this from UK Visas and Immigration (UKVI) in your country of application.
 Please collect your BRP promptly so that you can enrol; your college will need to scan both your passport and the BRP.
 Do also carefully check the information on the BRP card.
 If there is an error please see Section 12 below.

-When you start at the University, you will need to take your passport and visa to your college to scan as required by the UK Visas and Immigration.
+When you start at the University, you will need to take your passport and visa to your college to scan as required by the UKVI.
 This will usually be done at University registration for all new students.
 Recognised students will need to take their passport with their visa to the Examination Schools to be scanned.
 See your Tier 4 visa obligations.

 Nationals of some countries are required to register with the police.
-Visit registering with the police for a list of those nationalities who have to register.
-New students should contact the police within 7 days of arrival in the UK.
+Visit 'Registering with the Police' for a list of those nationalities who have to register.
+New students have to register online within 7 days of arrival in the UK.
 Police registration is a routine procedure and there is no need to be concerned about it.

 - New students applying for a Police Registration Certificate need to contact Thames Valley Police.
 Our Police registration webpage provides additional information about the whole process.

 10. Student and University obligations for visa holders